whitesnowx/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the contacts.
+Shows a list of all persons in the staff book.

 Format: `list`

 ### Editing a person : `edit`

-Edits an existing person in the contacts.
+Edits an existing person in the staff book.

 <div markdown="block" class="alert alert-info">